tubackkhoa/workspace/whale_trading_analysis.md

 **Take Profit**: $1,700, $1,600, $1,500
 **Leverage**: 5X (Conservative), 10X (Moderate)
 **Safety Score**: 8/10
-**Supporting Whales**: 0x20c2d95a3dfdca9e9ad12794d5fa6fad99da44f5, 0x5d2f4460ac3514ada79f5d9838916e508ab39bb7
+**Timeframe**: 1-2 weeks

-**Rationale**: The largest whale in our analysis (0x20c2d95a3dfdca9e9ad12794d5fa6fad99da44f5) maintains a massive short position on ETH with substantial profits.
+**Rationale**: The largest whale in our analysis (Whale 1) maintains a massive short position on ETH with substantial profits.
 The overall market sentiment for ETH is bearish, and funding rates favor short positions.
 The higher safety score compared to BTC reflects the stronger consensus among whales regarding ETH's direction.

-**Bias**: Bearish
-**Time Frame**: 1-2 weeks

 ### Trade 3: SOL Short